qyliu-hkust/qyliu-hkust.github.io/_pages/about.md

 Recent News
 ======
+* [07/01/2024] Our system on efficient distributed GNN training (staleness+quantization) has been submitted to VLDBJ!
+* [05/26/2024] Our work on benchmarking learned spatial indexes has been submitted to VLDBJ!
 * [03/11/2024] I have joined Southwest University as a professor.
 Welcome to join me if you are self-motivated and interested in my research!
 * [01/01/2024] I will join Southwest University as a faculty member in March 2024!